ManishhKapal/ManishhKapal/README.md

 I am focused on expanding my knowledge in the machine learning field and diving deeper into advanced C++ concepts.

 ### ⚽ Hobbies & Interests
-- Reading books
+- Book Reading
-- Playing chess
+- Chess
-- Skilled in badminton
+- Badminton

 ### 🎉 Fun Facts
 - I can binge-watch an entire anime series in a single day.